-Last month I performed a scratch of my theatre piece Cold Snaps.
+Last month I performed a scratch of my theatre piece Cold Snap.
 The journey from initial writing splurge to performing to around 80 people was an interesting one, which I could trace back to almost a year before, when I watched a piece by Sean Mahoney.

 Sean’s Until You Hear That Bell was brought to Peterborough by Jumped Up theatre as part of the Battersea Arts touring network in November 2017.
 It was a story told through spoken word and boxing rounds and most of all it was grounded and real.